nsubugawillson/ArtConnect/README.md

 A milestone-driven marketplace connecting Clients with vetted Professional Designers in Uganda.

 # Problem and Solution
-Problem: Uganda's creative industry faces significant challenges in connecting clients with professional designers.
+Problem: Uganda's creative design industry lacks a structured digital marketplace that is secure to manage the full cycle of design-to-fulfilment contracts.
 Clients struggle to find vetted, reliable designers, while designers face difficulties in securing fair payment for their work.
 Traditional freelance platforms lack Uganda-specific payment integration, intellectual property protection, and milestone-based payment systems that build trust between parties.

 Solution: ArtConnect.Ug is a secure milestone-driven marketplace that connects Ugandan clients with vetted professional designers.
 The platform addresses these challenges through:
 •	Escrow-based payment system - Funds are locked in escrow and released incrementally as milestones are approved, ensuring designers get paid and clients get deliverables